GetRektBoy724/BetterXencrypt/README.md

 -   Supports recursive layering (crypter crypting the crypted output), tested up to 500 layers.
 -   Supports Import-Module as well as standard running as long as the input script also supported it
 -   All features in a single file so you can take it with you anywhere!
+# Note
+Don't be a script kiddie, I made this GPLv3 so you can make your own modifications.
+But yeah i'll keep developing this tool,and if you donnt want to make your own modifications,its fine anyway.
 # Thanks To
 -   Me for not dying when creating this tool
 -   Xentropy and SecForce for creating the original [Xencrypt](https://github.com/the-xentropy/xencrypt)